bacadra/bacadra/readme.md

 bacadra software provide also customable units package, which object set is already defined in depend package.
 To use SI system type get object from si file.

 ~~~
-from bacadara.cunit.si import *
+from bacadara.units.si import *
 ~~~

 or to use CE (Civil Engineering) system type get object from si file.

 ~~~
-from bacadara.cunit.ce import *
+from bacadara.units.ce import *
 ~~~

-Additional import math function which was customize to full compability with cunit.
+Additional import math function which was customize to full compability with units.

 ~~~
-from bacadara.cunit.cmath import *
+from bacadara.units.cmath import *
 ~~~